 Taking Care Of Joe Pye Weed

-As a native plant, taking care of Joe Pye Weed makes an easy task.
-If you planted it well in a good location, it will go along merrily growing, blooming and spreading regardless of heat and drought.
+As a native plant, taking care of Joe Pye Weed makes it an easy task.
+If you plant it well in a good location, it will go along merrily growing, blooming, and spreading regardless of heat and drought.

-It prefers occasional deep watering to sprinkling, and it will appreciate a thick layer of mulch to help hold moisture around the roots.
+It prefers occasional deep watering to sprinkle, and it will appreciate a thick layer of mulch to help hold soil moisture around the root ball.

-Although this plant is not officially considered as invasive, it certainly can feel that way.
-It spreads quickly underground and sows it seed far and wide with the help of the wind.
+Although this plant is not officially considered invasive, it certainly can feel that way.
+It spreads quickly underground and sows its seed heads far and wide with the help of the wind.